Black snake in the blue tank

 Hence, it must be thrown away in the same manner that you would exchange an item of clothing that are two sizes too small for one that better fits your body.
 As much as once every week, young corn snakes may shade.
 Their shedding process significantly slows down as they reach their first year.

-Mature snakes may only shed once a year.
-The snake typically becomes cranky and spends more time in its cage hiding during the shedding period.
-Avoid disturbing it because it will turn down meals, and you won’t feel social.
+Mature snakes may only shed once a year, and the snake typically becomes cranky and spends more time in its cage hiding during the shedding period.
+Owners are suggested to avoid disturbing it because it will turn down meals, and you won’t feel social.

 Handling black corn snakes